Apps for boatingThe best apps for finding harbours and anchorages

 As a proper practical test of all available apps and their functions is difficult to implement in practice, we have concentrated on analysing the app functions and evaluating app store ratings.
 This overview should help you to better assess the strengths and weaknesses of the individual systems and make the right choice for your personal requirements.

-These are the ten best apps for anchoring and finding a mooring:
+These are the ten best apps for harbour and anchorage searches:

 ADAC Skipper